 Perched atop a sunken freeway in the Dallas Arts District, this 5.2-acre linear park is considered one of Dallas' premier community gathering spots, boasting everything from a butterfly garden to special areas allocated for kids, for dogs and for playing games.
 The park also offers a broad range of year-round programming, including daily fitness classes, yoga, children's story times, musical performances and even film screenings.
 Did we mention this is a great place for a selfie with a backdrop of the Dallas skyline?
 The food trucks parked along the side are a big draw, too.

 Set along the shores of White Rock Lake, this 66-acre oasis boasts endless seasonal flowers and plant displays as well as an 8-acre, interactive children's garden featuring everything from cascading waterfalls to a treetop canopy walk and a two-story tree house.
 In addition to educational programs for children and adults, the Arboretum hosts a variety of public events, ranging from art shows to concerts and seasonal festivals.
-Don't miss the annual Dallas Blooms festival held during the spring, where over 500,000 blooming bulbs and annuals blanket the entire park with a vibrant display of color.
+Don't miss the annual Dallas Blooms festival in the spring, where over 500,000 blooming bulbs and annuals blanket the entire park with a vibrant display of color.